DrugLib.com — Drug Information Portal

 Summary

-This study, conducted in Masan, South Korea, will investigate the effectiveness of linezolid (LZD) in treating patients with extensively drug resistant tuberculosis (XDR TB).
+This study, conducted in Masan and Seoul, South Korea, investigated the effectiveness of linezolid (LZD) in treating patients with extensively drug resistant tuberculosis (XDR TB).
 Because regular medicines do not work well against XDR TB, many more people die from it than from regular TB, which can be successfully treated by taking TB medication for 6 months.
 Linezolid has been used to treat other kinds of infections, but has not been well studied for TB.
-This study will look at the side effects and effectiveness of prolonged treatment with linezolid at two different doses.
+This study examined the side effects and effectiveness of prolonged treatment with linezolid at two different doses.
+People 20 years of age and older who have XDR TB were eligible for this 3-year study.
+Participants underwent the following tests and procedures:

 - Medical history.